LukeZGD/Legacy-iOS-Kit/README.md

     - iPhone 4S, 5, 5C, iPad 2 Rev A, iPod touch 5 - iOS 5.0 to 9.3.5
     - iPad 1 - iOS 4.2.1 to 5.1
     - iPod touch 3 - iOS 4.0 to 5.1
+    - For iPad 1 and touch 3, powdersn0w 3.x is experimental
     - Using powdersn0w requires iOS 7.1.x blobs for your device
         - No blob requirement for iPhone 4, iPad 1, iPod touch 3 (7.1.2 and 5.1.1 are signed)
         - For iPhone 5 and 5C, both 7.0.x and 7.1.x blobs can be used